Research and Graduate Studies

 Research and Graduate Studies (RGS) brings together people and resources from across our campuses and partner institutions around the world: to organize around common challenges and opportunities; advocate for research needs, policies, and resources; and maximize the effectiveness and impact of research and graduate education across the University of California and the State.
 RGS works closely with systemwide stakeholders such as the Council of Vice Chancellors for Research, the Council of Graduate Deans, and the University Committee on Research Policy, and draws on experts from across the UC system and State of California to plan and implement initiatives and programs.

-RGS is led by the Vice President for Research and Graduate Studies, and is organized into four departments:
+RGS is led by the Vice President for Research and Graduate Studies, and is organized into five departments:

 - The Research Grants Program Office, which provides funding for UC research programs as well as grant and financial administration for state-funded research programs;